ripple-transfer/ripple-infra/README.md

 # Description

-Ripple is a toy implementation emulating the functionality of Wise, without the actual integration with the financial system.
+Ripple is a toy implementation emulating cross-border payments, without the actual integration with the financial system.
 This repository contains the infrastructure, in which the whole project is going to run.

 # Requirements